Donran/florist/README.md

 ## Copyright

 ### Fonts
-All fonts used on our website are provided by [Google Fonts](https://fonts.google.com/) which are free and open source.
+All fonts used on our website are provided by [Google Fonts](https://fonts.google.com/), whose fonts are free and open source.